elsauto/ssh-hosts-getter/README.md

-# ssh-hosts-getter
+# SSH Hosts Getter

-A Python Script to get the list of hosts available among our config files
+A simple Python script to list all the available ssh hosts in your config file(s).